 - The final requirement is that markets should not have any external cost of benefits associated and the supply price should be equal to the opportunity cost and the demand prize should be reflective of the value that is generated from a good.

 The other cases in which the sellers may have better information resorted to a good that buyers and sellers control and own the good.
-Most likely, they know about the defects or problems that are associated with a good.
+Most likely, they know about the defects or problems that are associated with a good which tends to market failure.

 Unlike the sellers, buyers do not have much information about the goods and know only the information that is provided to them by the sellers.
 In such cases, a different demand price is with buyers, then the value of the good.